open-aac/openaac.org/knaac-awards/2024/index.md

   contributions have helped AAC users.
-Our goal is not to start a popularity contest, but instead to try to bring attention to all of the nominees, and maybe have a little fun voting for our favorite superheroes.
+Our goal is not to start a popularity contest, but instead to try to bring attention to all of the nominees, and maybe have a little fun like a chilli cook-off or voting for our favorite superheroes.
 </p>
 <p>
   Anyone is welcome to vote on the nominees, please either